zenasgram/spark/README.md

 For more information, check out the official Flutter team [documentation](https://flutter.dev/docs/get-started/install/windows).

-If you have a MacOS Machine:
+If you have a MacOS machine:
 1) Install the Flutter SDK
 2) Install Android Studio
 3) Install the Android Emulator